 TLS Cipher = None

-LZO Compression = no
+LZO Compression = disable

 NAT = Enable